maxludden/supergene-v2/books/book01/md/chapter-0399.md

 "Qing, are you crazy?
 Although the sacred-blood armor is precious, I'm sure it's not so precious."
 When Qing bid eight S-Class licenses of the evolver level, Han Sen thought he was out of his mind.

 "Ha-ha, brother, it is more than just sacred-blood armor.
-This is Dollar's signature and only his name would be worth this much…" Many people around Qing seemed to agree with him, especially Hai Yun who was standing S-Class licenses like water.
+This is Dollar's signature and only his name would be worth this much…" Many people around Qing seemed to agree with him, especially Hai Yun who was spemding S-Class licenses like water.
 When he bid ten licenses, everyone was silent.

 Han Sen was dazed and thought, ten S-Class licenses of the evolver level?
 It must be billions of dollars, while the sacred-blood armor would probably only be worth 200 to 300 million.